vickmuir/Backup/multivaulting.md

 ## Adding a Remote Vault to an Account

-You must add the new remote vault to the account before a new backup location can be added in the WebCC.
+You must add the new remote vault to the account before a new backup location can be added in the Cloud Backup Portal.
 {:important}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.